Ṛtusaṃhāra: Attribution

+Structure and style

 The evocative poetry is in the popular Anustubh Chanda form of four line stanzas- a total of 144 stanzas.
-This was the first Sanskrit text to be printed and published in Calcutta (Kolkata) in 1792.
 The changing seasons are portrayed in acute details using the thematic backdrop of how lovers react differently to the changing landscapes- the two themes beautifully accentuating each other.
-This imbues the poem with distinctly amorous taste(shringara) rasa.
+This imbues the poem with distinctly amorous taste (shringara) rasa.
 The predominant emphasis on a single rasa has been criticized by some, however it showcases the latent virtuosity of the neophyte poet, as he explores the range of flavors (Svad) within the single rasa rasa- an exuberant exposition of joie de vivre, conveyed through the interplay of changing nature and steady romance.

-Sometimes his authorship has been challenged on the grounds of weak poetic imagination.
+Sometimes Kalidasa's authorship has been challenged on the grounds of weak poetic imagination.
 As an example, here is verse 1.4 of Grishma, where the lovers are struggling against the heat: